 The pastor once again prayed over us, then introduced us for the first time as "Mr. & Mrs. Stuart Stockton"!
 We waited for the recessional music to begin, then led the way amidst cheers and clapping to the back of the church.
 Because we had decided to skip the receiving line, we waited for the wedding party to enter the foyer, then Stuart and I returned with Angie and Sam to dismiss everyone by row.
 It took less time and moved things along at a nicer pace.
-The wedding party awaited with bottles of bubbles in the foyer and directed the guests outside.
+The wedding party waited with bottles of bubbles in the foyer and directed the guests outside.
 Once everyone was gone, Stuart and I came outside under a shower of bubbles and headed toward a small box and a larger basket holding a total of 14 doves.

 After listening to instructions by the dove owner, Stuart and I took the string and pulled.
 Two doves flew out and into the air over our heads.
 Next, the larger basket was placed on the ground in front of us.
 This time, a thicker rope cord held down the lid.
 So, again, Stuart and I grabbed the cord and pulled.
 The remaining 12 doves (in pairs) flew out.
 One pair needed a little coaxing, but finally joined the rest in the air, circling above us.
 This release symbolizes another promise of hope and forever.
-Doves have long been a symbol of promise, and they mate for life, so their partnership symbolizes the lifelong committment Stuart and I make to each other.
+Doves have long been a symbol of promise, and they mate for life, so their partnership symbolizes the lifelong commitment Stuart and I make to each other.
 I saw the idea at a bridal show earlier this year and knew we had to include it.

 With that done, the ceremony had come to a close.
 We mingled a little with the guests, but before long, everyone headed toward their cars to go to the reception, and the wedding party went back inside for pictures.
 Our photographer was great, and we were ready to head to the reception by just before 1pm, which was when it began.
 So, we made sure we had everything cleaned up from the church that we needed, then all got in our cars for the drive to the reception.
 Stuart's parents drove us in their silver luxury rental car.

 Worried as I watched the minutes pass on the clock and wondering who else was stuck in this traffic delay, I tried to make the best of things.
 There wasn't much I could about the situation anyway, so I snuggled against my new husband and sat back for the ride.
 Turned out only my parents and older brother had gotten stuck.
 Everyone else went the original way and got there fine.
 So, they waited for us for over an hour.
-We finally arrived around 2:30pm after hearing that our DJ had kept everyone entertained with contests, music, jokes and fun.
+We finally arrived around 2:30pm after hearing that our DJ had kept everyone entertained with contests, music, jokes, and fun.
 Praise God for that DJ!
 Despite the delay, everyone was having a great time.

 Although everyone had already eaten, the wedding party gathered and lined up for our introductions.
 With humor and candid remarks, the DJ announced each pair as we all made our way to the front of the hall.
 Once seated, the reception continued as planned.
 We all took time to eat as music continued to play.
 The clinking of the glasses commenced as Stuart and I shared kisses in the celebration, and we had several guests come up to chat.

 A little after 3pm, Stuart and I had our first dance, followed by my dance with my father and Stuart's dance with his mother.
 Then, the entire wedding party came onto the floor, followed by a general invitation for the guests.
 Some had to leave early, so we bid them goodbye, but most were still there when it came time for the cutting of the cake.
 Stuart and I also had a tradition passed from my parents of drinking from the "bridal cup."
 It was a silver cup in the shape of a woman with a flared skirt and arms upraised holding a small bucket over her head.
-When turned upside down, the skirt (inlaid with bronze/copper) became the cup for the groom.
+When turned upside down, the skirt (inlaid with bronze and copper) became the cup for the groom.
 The small bucket was on hinges that allowed it to swing.
 It became the cup for the bride.
 History has it that the bride and groom drink from this cup simultaneously, but the bride cannot touch the cup with her hands, only her mouth.
 However many drops that fall is how many children the couple will have.

 I only dropped two. :)